Monday, 26 June 2023

 Her breast swells the ocean left behind,

-one weeps into a pool.
+and one weeps into a pool.
 I move further

-down into the deep ravine where
+down into the deep ravine, where

 the sound of children on the beach falls